Did you know your birds can suffer greatly from dozens of chicken ailments that you an easily prevent?

 The U.S. Department of Agriculture calls Exotic Newcastle Disease a contagious and fatal disease affecting all species of birds.
 “Previously known as velogenic viscerotropic Newcastle disease, END is one of the most infectious diseases of poultry in the world.
 The mortality in unvaccinated birds can reach 100 percent, and birds may die without any clinical signs of disease.
 Though recommended and widely used, vaccination does not fully protect against END and may obscure the disease, resulting in further spread.”

-It can make you feel helpless knowin your birds can be afflicted by crippling diseases that are out of your control.
+It can make you feel helpless knowin your birds can be afflicted by crippling chicken ailments that are out of your control.
 It’s can be empowering, however, to know that nutritional support does a lot to protect your birds from many diseases, especially nutritional disorders.

 Usually, all you need to keep a flock healthy are rations of fresh, organic feed; the necessary supplements, such as oyster shell and grit; and exposure to nontreated grass and pasture, which through grazing provide wonderful nutrients.